What is Integration Testing?

 - Integration becomes a must when the software is being developed, as the errors may be rectified at the stipulated level.
 Now, as we know about the approaches, one of the approaches may be used for it.

 Consider we are building one employee management software.
 This software has three main aspects:

 - Employee Salary Designation Page and Salary Level

-Now, considering the above case, first, the software is developed and the flow should be Employee registration (Entering the values, ex: employee id, name, phone number, etc).
-After the correct inputs, it should redirect to the net page that employee report page.
+Now, considering the above case, first, the software is developed, and the flow should be Employee registration (Entering the values, ex: employee id, name, phone number, etc.).
+After the correct inputs, it should redirect to the net page that the employee report page.
 Now, if here the employee is not directed to the reports page and directly directed to the salary information page, and then it is an error.
 So, to rectify this, the flow, the sequence of activities, integration testing are done.

 Another example of integration testing would be: